vstanyshevskyy/obobruiko/content/questionnaires/mbi-general-survey.md

         minScore: 0
     instruction: "Instructions: On the following page are 16 statements of job-related feelings.
 Please read each statement carefully and decide if you ever feel this way about your job.
-If you have never had this feeling, write the number “0” (zero) in the space before the statement.
 If you have had this feeling, indicate how often you feel it by selecting an option that best describes how frequently you feel that way."
     copyButtonText: Copy Results